rorisang123/rorisang123/README.md

 - 👋 Hi, I’m RORISANG
-- 👀 I’m interested in finTech and building cloud native apps
+- 👀 I’m interested in building microapps that use AI
-- 🌱 I’m currently learning GO and Kubernetes
+- 🌱 I’m currently learning PyTorch and Docker
-- 💞️ I’m looking to collaborate on bite-sized FinTech apps
+- 💞️ I’m looking to collaborate on bite-sized AI / 4IR proects
-- 📫 How to reach me: school email - 35406895@student.g.nwu.ac.za
+- 📫 How to reach me: school email - roriiisang@gmail.com

 <!---
 rorisang123/rorisang123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.